Grow Thyself

 Throne

-- She burned 5 Anabaptists at the stake during her 45-year reign.
+- Elizabeth burned 5 Anabaptists at the stake during her 45-year reign.

 - She also ordered the executions of around 800 Catholic rebels implicated in the 1569 Rising of the North; and had at least 183 Catholics, the majority of whom were Jesuit missionaries, hanged, drawn and quartered as traitors.